 But not all is easy and simple and astrophotography, like any other type of photography, comes with its challenges.

-While you are not running around at a fast pace like some other types of photography, astrophotography is more calm and relaxing—but it requires more research, planning, and post-processing.
+While you’re not running around at a fast pace like some other types of photography, astrophotography is more calm and relaxing—but it requires more research, planning, and post-processing.
 If you want to improve your editing skills and learn how to remove light pollution in astrophotography, keep reading.

 The challenges of a Successful Astrophotography Session

 But before you do all of that you need to plan

 You generally want the clearest skies possible.
 There are other things to take into consideration.
 It sounds obvious, but for example if you want to shoot the moon then you have to pay attention and look up the days when the moon is going to be in the sky.

 Weather aside, the worst enemy of every astrophotographer is the light pollution, the light coming from the cities, alien spaceships, giant falling asteroids, nuclear explosions or what not.
 If you see light, get as far as possible… unless you want to have a light source in your photos, then it’s OK of course.

 The Process of Removing Light Pollution in Astrophotography Images

 There are a few methods that you can try to remove light pollution from your photos but I find the Expose To The Right or the ETTR method to bring the best results.

 The trick here is to purposely overexpose the photo and to make the histogram of the image shift to the right.
 But be careful, too much overexposing may create that nuclear explosion effect that I was talking about before.